LifeMC/LifeSkript/SECURITY.md

 test the software before releasing a new stable version.
 Stable releases without a suffix can also make pre-releases if some vulnerability found in the future.

-Since pre releases are not stable versions; they are not supported.
+Since pre-releases are not stable versions; they are not supported.
 In deeper, they supported; but only if it's the last available version.

-If the vulnerability is exists in the latest available pre-release, then also test with the current stable release.
+If the vulnerability exists in the latest available pre-release, then also test with the current stable release.

-If it also exists on stable release, that release is also should be marked as pre-release, and in either cases, the vulnerability should be fixed before a new stable release.
+If it also exists in the stable release, that release is also should be marked as pre-release, and in either case, the vulnerability should be fixed before a new stable release.

 Since we don't released a new major version yet, we don't have any active version branches for fixes or security fixes.
 So, we always provide fixes to the latest version.

 For the above statement, modifying the old versions are _not_ possible.
-Of course you can checkout the specific tag and modify it yourself.
+Of course you can check out the specific tag and modify it yourself.

 | Version | Supported          |
 | ------- | ------------------ |
 | All Pre Releases   | :x:                |
 | Latest Stable Release   | :white_check_mark: |

 We have also some explicit rule for stable releases.
-The stable releases that contains vulnerabilities or critical bugs are also marked as pre-releases.
+The stable releases that contain vulnerabilities or critical bugs are also marked as pre-releases.

 For example, we released 2.2.14, and it included a critical bug first introduced in V13b and left in 2.2.14.
 So, 2.2.14 is _not_ supported, it contains critical bugs / strange issues, and it is obsolete now since 2.2.15 is out.

-The stable releases (such as 2.2.14, 2.2.15 etc.) that include critical vulnerabilities, bugs, or errors are marked as pre-releases, and you should be warned in release notes.
+The stable releases (such as 2.2.14, 2.2.15, etc.) that include critical vulnerabilities, bugs, or errors are marked as pre-releases, and you should be warned in release notes.

-If you not understand these statements: Just use the latest available version, and you should be fine.
+If you do not understand these statements: Just use the latest available version, and you should be fine.

 ## Reporting a Vulnerability